ale-pavel/data-extraction-for-reddit/README.md

 ## Installation
 Packages needed include pymongo and requests.
 Todo requirements.txt.
+Also docker-engine must be installed, along with docker-compose.

 ## Prerequisites
 Run the following commands to create the db needed for the job: